What if we could get the plants people eat to do some of the work for us?” Founding Director of HarvestPlus; 2016 World Food Prize Laureate

 Nutrition researchers assess nutrient retention and bioavailability in foods in order to set breeding targets.

-2005: A seminal cost-effectiveness study is funded by BMGF: the Reaching End Users project (2005-2009), which focuses on an integrated program to introduce cultivation of vitamin A orange sweet potato and community-based nutrition education in Uganda and Mozambique.
+2005: A seminal cost-effectiveness study is funded by BMGF: the Reaching End Users project (2005-2009) focuses on an integrated program to introduce cultivation of vitamin A orange sweet potato and community-based nutrition education in Uganda and Mozambique.
 The study showed lasting impact from introduction of the biofortified crop.

-2007: The Uganda Government makes the first official release of a HarvestPlus-facilitated biofortified crop variety, a vitamin A orange sweet potato.
+2007: The Government of Uganda makes the first official release of a HarvestPlus-facilitated biofortified crop variety, a vitamin A orange sweet potato.